 New pest control costs recently hit the Millers’ orchards in the form of invasive squirrels that can strip a block nearly bare from bloom on.
 He first saw the squirrels three years ago, and his crews now catch and kill over 1,000 a year at the cost of 70 or so $50 traps and one or two hours of staff time every day, he said.
 It’s another nonnegotiable cost.

 “The main battle is that our costs are so high,” said Steve Cowan, another Hi-Up grower.
 He estimates losing 20 percent a year for the past five years.
 “I’m in the mode of (spending) as little money as possible right now, but you can only cut so much before you start to sacrifice your returns.”

 Agricultural economist Clark Seavert of Oregon State University said pear growers are right to seek solutions in better marketing of their product to drive up prices.

-“The number one thing is always the price of the commodity.
+“The No. 1 thing is always the price of the commodity.
 Trimming costs is not going to save you,” he said.
-“Number two, and always number two, is yield.
+“No. 2, and always No. 2, is yield.
 Third and always third is cost, but when times get tough, growers cut costs first.”

 Selling off orchards can help — Seavert calls it addition through subtraction.

 “If you can identify those worse blocks and get rid of them, you can take that money you are investing in those blocks and invest it in others or give yourself more flexibility in your financial structure,” he said.
 “If you don’t do this, it’s a downward spiral.”

 That’s what Hemberry did, selling a farm that was farther away from his home farm and expensive logistically to operate.
 But for growers looking toward retirement, selling is also a complicated proposition.
 Hemberry said he’s considering using the proceeds from orchard sales to send his son to trade school instead of preparing to turn over the farm to him, since finances are so bleak.